 What could be the long-term costs of crossing the “X Date”?

-- The federal government would be forced to miss, delay, or reduce payments to individuals, businesses, or other organizations, negatively affecting the economy and the lives of individuals who depend on those payments.
+- Even if able to prioritize certain payments, the Treasury Department would be forced to miss, delay, or reduce payments to individuals, businesses, or other organizations, negatively affecting the U.S. economy and the lives of individuals who depend on those payments.

 - Financial markets depend on Treasury securities, which are viewed as one of the safest assets in the world.
 A default on those securities would likely roil the markets.
 In 2011, Fed Chairman Ben Bernanke warned that such a default could cause a financial fallout so large that it would derail the economic recovery.